Skip to main content

 Work through the following checks:

-1. Check SSO is activated
+1. Check SSO is enabled

 2. Check that the user is assigned in your IdP